Free Novikov algebras and the Hopf algebra of decorated multi-indices: The Hopf algebras of decorated multi-indices

 where $d(v)\in A$ is the decoration of vertex $v$, and where $f(v)$ is its fertility, i.e. its number of incoming edges.
 The map $\Phi$ is obviously surjective.
 From \eqref{F-map} and \eqref{greffe}, it is easily seen to be a pre-Lie morphism, namely

-for any rooted trees $s,t$, due to the fact that grafting any tree at vertex $v$ increases its fertility by $1$, leaving the fertility of the other vertices unchanged\footnote{The map $F$ appears in the recent literature, e.g. \cite[Paragraph 2.5]{BL2023}, with extra symmetry factors, due to a different normalisation of the derivation $\partial$.}.
+for any rooted trees $s,t$, due to the fact that grafting any tree at vertex $v$ increases its fertility by $1$, leaving the fertility of the other vertices unchanged\footnote{The map $\Phi$ appears in the recent literature, e.g. \cite[Paragraph 2.5]{BL2023}, with extra symmetry factors, due to a different normalisation of the derivation $\partial$.
+See Remark \ref{alt-sym} below.}.

 \begin{rmk}\rm Recall that $C^\infty(\mathbb R^d,\mathbb R^d)$, identified with the set of vector fields on $\mathbb R^d$, is a pre-Lie algebra with pre-Lie product